dawidhyzy/android-guidelines/project_and_code_guidelines.md

 #### 2.3.2.3 Styles and Themes

-Unless the rest of resources, style names are written in __UpperCamelCase__.
+Unlike the rest of resources, style names are written in __UpperCamelCase__.

 ### 2.3.3 Attributes ordering